 Radiation therapy for brain cancer

-Radiation therapy can be used to destroy brain tumor cells and to relieve symptoms, like pain or discomfort, caused by a tumor.
+Radiation therapy can be used to destroy brain tumor cells and to relieve symptoms caused by a tumor.
 We use highly targeted radiation therapy delivery systems that allow us to increase the dose and precision of radiation to a brain tumor, while minimizing damage to healthy brain tissue.

-Radiation therapy for brain cancer patients is commonly used after a biopsy, or following surgical resection of a tumor, to destroy any microscopic tumor cells left behind.
+Radiation therapy for brain cancer patients may be used after a biopsy, or following surgical resection of a tumor, to help destroy microscopic tumor cells left behind.
 It may also be an option for unresectable brain tumors or metastatic brain tumors (tumors that have spread to the brain from another part of the body).

 Addressing brain cancer radiation therapy side effects